Worries can weigh on more than just your mind

 #1: Stress takes a toll on your hair and nails

-Since the COVID-19 pandemic began last year, trichologists have reported a rise in patients presenting with accelerated hair loss.
+Since the pandemic, trichologists have reported a rise in patients presenting with accelerated hair loss.
 According to experts this is largely down to an increase in stress, which causes your body to go into survival mode, shutting down any internal systems that aren't considered vital, such as the scalp and nails, to prioritise other parts of the body.

 #2: It causes inflammation in your body, which shows up on your skin